-- Content: personalized newspapers, recommendations of Web pages, e-learning applications, and email filters.
+- Content: Personalized newspapers, recommendations of Web pages, e-learning applications, and email filters.

-- Structural discovery: With clustering, we can discover any hidden structure in the data.
-Cluster twitter data for sentiment analysis.
+- Structural discovery: With clustering, we can discover any hidden structure in the data—cluster twitter data for sentiment analysis.

-Unsupervised machine learning is not too quantifiable but can solve a lot of problems in which supervised algorithms fail.
+Unsupervised machine learning is not too quantifiable but can solve many problems in which supervised algorithms fail.
 There are many applications to unsupervised learning in many domains where we have unstructured and unlabelled data.
 We can use unsupervised learning techniques to teach our machines to do a better job than us.
 In recent years, machines have outperformed humans in terms of tasks that are considered to be solved by humans for centuries.
 I hope with this article you understood what is and how unsupervised machine learning techniques can be used to solve real-world problems.